simondlr/simondlr-lumen/content/pages/about.md

 Wrote two book drafts about blockchain technology in 2014/2015, but never published it.
 Still available to read online: https://github.com/simondlr/computingcommons

+Writing a novel: Hope Runners of Gridlock.
+Coming in 2020.

 ### I make music.

 Generally electro-pop.